 Performance: The Fund acquired the assets and liabilities of the Predecessor Short Duration Fund on July 15, 2019.
 As a result of the reorganization, the Fund is the accounting successor of the Predecessor Short Duration Fund.
 Performance results shown in the bar chart and the performance table below reflect the performance of the Predecessor Short Duration Fund's Investor Class of shares.
 The bar chart and table below provide some indication of the risks of investing in the Fund and the Predecessor Short Duration Fund.
 The bar chart shows the annual returns of the Predecessor Short Duration Fund's Investor Class shares performance for each calendar year since the Predecessor Short Duration Fund's inception.
 Returns for the Predecessor Short Duration Fund's other Classes of shares would be substantially similar because the shares are invested in the same portfolio of securities and the annual returns would differ only to the extent that the Classes do not have the same expenses.
-The performance table compares the performance of the Predecessor Short Duration Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
+The performance table compares the performance of the Predecessor Short Duration Fund's shares over time to the performance of the BofA Merrill Lynch 1-3 Year Government/Corporate Index.
+The Predecessor Short Duration Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
 Updated performance information is available at no cost by visiting www.leadercapital.com or by calling (800) 711-9164.